Spencer and No. 1 UConn host Butler - WTOP News

 Hartford, Connecticut; Tuesday, 8:30 p.m.
 EST

-BOTTOM LINE: No. 1 UConn hosts the Butler Bulldogs after Cam Spencer scored 23 points in UConn’s 77-64 win against the St. John’s Red Storm.
+BOTTOM LINE: No. 1 UConn hosts the Butler Bulldogs after Cam Spencer scored 23 points in UConn’s 77-64 victory over the St. John’s Red Storm.

 The Huskies are 12-0 on their home court.
-UConn averages 17.7 assists per game to lead the Big East, paced by Tristen Newton with 5.7.
+UConn is 15-1 in games decided by at least 10 points.

-The Bulldogs are 6-5 in Big East play.
-Butler averages 81.6 points while outscoring opponents by 7.8 points per game.
+The Bulldogs are 6-5 against Big East opponents.
+Butler is sixth in the Big East with 15.1 assists per game led by Posh Alexander averaging 5.1.

-UConn scores 81.4 points, 7.6 more per game than the 73.8 Butler gives up.
+UConn makes 49.4% of its shots from the field this season, which is 6.3 percentage points higher than Butler has allowed to its opponents (43.1%).
 Butler averages 8.4 made 3-pointers per game this season, 2.6 more made shots on average than the 5.8 per game UConn gives up.

-Pierre Brooks is scoring 16.5 points per game and averaging 4.5 rebounds for the Bulldogs.
-DJ Davis is averaging 16.3 points and 2.7 rebounds over the last 10 games for Butler.
+Pierre Brooks averages 2.7 made 3-pointers per game for the Bulldogs, scoring 16.5 points while shooting 43.1% from beyond the arc.
+DJ Davis is averaging 16.3 points over the past 10 games for Butler.

 LAST 10 GAMES: Huskies: 10-0, averaging 78.0 points, 36.8 rebounds, 17.1 assists, 6.5 steals and 5.0 blocks per game while shooting 48.4% from the field.
 Their opponents have averaged 64.2 points per game.